 - ability to use course content, resources, and self-checks as needed to prepare for and complete graded assignments and assessments

 Examples of accommodations conducive to the online environment include:

 - regular communication between parent or guardian and teachers

 - use of a calculator

 - use of organizational devices, such as checklists or pacing schedules

 - suggested tools for text-to-speech

-- assessments can be modified as stated in IEP/504 plan
+- assessments modified as stated in IEP/ILP/504

 For additional information on suggested accommodations, please review the Individualized Learning Plan & 504 Plan Suggested Accommodations document.

-If the student is already enrolled in an Indiana Online course and there are changes or new information, the school should email a summary of the student’s recommended educational accommodations and supports, along with the name and contact information of the student’s counselor or case manager to Allyssya Gossett at firstname.lastname@example.org.
+If the student is already enrolled in an Indiana Online course and there are changes or new information, the school should email a summary of the student’s recommended educational accommodations and supports, along with the name and contact information of the student’s counselor and/or case manager to Allyssya Gossett at email@example.com.